RebelToolbox/RebelDocumentation/tutorials/ui/gui_using_theme_editor.rst

 This articles explains how to create and manage UI themes using the Rebel Editor and its theme editor tool.
-We recommend getting familiar with the basics behind GUI skinning/theming by reading :ref:`doc_gui_skinning` before starting.
+We recommend getting familiar with the basics behind GUI skinning/theming by reading :doc:`gui_skinning` before starting.

 The theme editor is a bottom panel tool that activates automatically, when a :ref:`Theme <class_Theme>` resource is selected for editing.
 It contains